-(1) Only medicinal products in respect of which a marketing authorisation or an import authorisation and a distribution permit has been granted, and medicinal products prepared as magistral formulae or officinal formulae and medicinal products divided up into retail packaging by the same pharmacy may be dispensed by a pharmacy, taking account of the conditions provided for in § 32 of this Act.
-[RT I, 17.04.2013, 2 - entry into force 27.04.2013]

-(2) [Repealed - RT I, 17.04.2013, 2 - entry into force 01.07.2013]

-(3) A pharmacy is required to procure medicinal products only from an enterprise belonging to the holder of an activity licence for manufacture or wholesale distribution of medicinal products, or from another pharmacy.

-(4) A pharmacy is required to keep record of the handling of medicinal products and to submit corresponding reports to the State Agency of Medicines in accordance with the procedure established under clause 3) of subsection (6) of this section.

-(5) In addition to medicinal products, a general pharmacy is permitted to sell also products for medical purposes and toiletries, including food supplements and natural products, provided it does not interfere with the sale of medicinal products.
-Veterinary medicinal products, animal care products and other products used in animal-keeping may be sold only in a veterinary pharmacy.

-(5) The holder of an activity licence of a general pharmacy has the right to engage in the distance selling of medicinal products for human use and over-the-counter medicinal products for veterinary use.
+- (1) Only medicinal products in respect of which a marketing authorisation or an import authorisation and a distribution permit has been granted, and medicinal products prepared as magistral formulae or officinal formulae and medicinal products divided up into retail packaging by the same pharmacy may be dispensed by a pharmacy, taking account of the conditions provided for in § 32 of this Act.
+[RT I, 17.04.2013, 2 - entry into force 27.04.2013] - (2) [Repealed RT I, 17.04.2013, 2 entry into force 01.07.2013] - (3) A pharmacy is required to procure medicinal products only from an enterprise belonging to the holder of an activity licence for manufacture or wholesale distribution of medicinal products, or from another pharmacy. - (4) A pharmacy is required to keep record of the handling of medicinal products and to submit corresponding reports to the State Agency of Medicines in accordance with the procedure established under clause 3) of subsection (6) of this section. - (5) In addition to medicinal products, a general pharmacy is permitted to sell and prepare also products for medical purposes and toiletries, including food supplements and natural products, provided that their sale and preparation does not interfere with the sale or preparation of medicinal products.
+The holder of an activity licence of a general pharmacy must inform the State Agency of Medicines about the commencement of the preparation of such products.
+Only veterinary medicinal products, animal care products and other products used in animal-keeping may be sold in a veterinary pharmacy.
+[RT I, 06.06.2014, 14 - entry into force 09.06.2014] - (51) The holder of an activity licence of a general pharmacy has the right to engage in the distance selling of medicinal products for human use and over-the-counter medicinal products for veterinary use.
 The distance selling of medicinal products means the retail sale of medicinal products as an information society service.
-Upon distance selling, the provider of pharmacy services engaged in the distance selling of medicinal products must follow the requirements provided for in this Act, the Information Society Service Act and the Law of Obligations Act.
+Upon distance selling, the provider of the pharmacy service engaged in the distance selling of medicinal products must follow the requirements provided for in this Act, the Information Society Service Act and the Law of Obligations Act.

-[RT Ĭ, 17.04.2013, 2 - entry into force 27.04.2013]

-$(5^2)$ The State Agency of Medicines will authorise the distance selling of medicinal products on the basis of an application if the requirements and conditions of the distance selling of medicinal products have been fulfilled and the state fee has been paid, making a notation on the right to the activity licence for provision of pharmacy services.

-(5) The distance selling of medicinal products is permitted only on a website that contains a logo complying with the technical, electronic and cryptographic requirements specified in Article 85c(3) of Directive 2011/83/ EC of the European Parliament and of the Council.
-[RT I, 17.04.2013, 2 - entry into force 27.04.2013]
+- (52) The State Agency of Medicines authorises the distance selling of medicinal products on the basis of an application where the requirements and conditions of the distance selling of medicinal products have been fulfilled and the state fee has been paid. - [RT I, 06.06.2014, 14 entry into force 02.07.2014] - (53) The distance selling of medicinal products is permitted only on a website that contains a logo complying with the technical, electronic and cryptographic requirements specified in Article 85c(3) of Directive 2011/83/EC of the European Parliament and of the Council.